bhaveshv2/covid19_Hospital_API/README.md

 1. Clone this repository.
 2. Install above given dependencies.
 3. For Naive testing, (base url - http://localhost:8000
-   -Start the server by 'npm start' and test using postman services
+   - Start the server by 'npm start' and test using postman services
 4. For whole unit testing use 'Mocha' & 'Chai',
-   -The token bearer, use the postman service(For further testing of api).
+   - The token bearer, use the postman service(For further testing of api).
-   -Use that token bearer into the testing in the variable 'token' in the patient_Test.js file.
+   - Use that token bearer into the testing in the variable 'token' in the patient_Test.js file.
-   -Start the unit testing by 'npm test'.
+   - Start the unit testing by 'npm test'.

 ## Routes Used
 ```